thekubebuddy/Kubernetes/gcp-filestore-csi-driver-deployment/README.md

-# Google Filestore CSI driver for automating the filestore instances in dynamic fashion
+# GCP Filestore CSI driver

+This driver allows volumes backed by Google Cloud Filestore instances to be dynamically created and mounted by workloads.
 The below deployment has been tested with GKE cluster version `v1.17.15-gke.800`

 ## Usage

-1. Service account creation with the "Cloud Filestore Editor" role attached so that fs-csi controller can playaround with the filestore instances
+1. Service account creation with the **"Cloud Filestore Editor"** role attached so that fs-csi controller can playaround with the filestore instances.
 ```
 export PROJECT_ID=`gcloud config get-value core/project`
 export SERVICE_ACCOUNT_NAME=gcp-filestore-csi-driver-sa